shamiran/four-in-a-row/README.md

 to a desired homepage.
 Then run "npm run build" in "./four-in-a-row", the deployment-ready build is then located in /.four-in-a-row/build".
 * Run "npm test --watch" in "./four-in-a-row" to launch test suite.
+## Known Issues
+* Does not currently display the board correctly for larger screen resolutions.
 </content>
   <tabTrigger></tabTrigger>
 </snippet>